Aspak-tech/Team-Titans/README.md

 # Team-Titans
-Little Arabia – Indian Restaurant Website  Little Arabia is a family-friendly Indian restaurant website created to give customers a smooth and interactive online experience.
+Al Arabia – Indian Restaurant Website  Al Arabia is a family-friendly Indian restaurant website created to give customers a smooth and interactive online experience.
 The platform showcases everything about the restaurant — from delicious menus and facilities to easy booking options and customer feedback.
 [My Project Link](https://teamtitans.github.io/project)